Children's Literature (EDUC 2211)

 Why other options are wrong:

 D. Lois Lowry.
-Lois Lowry is the author of The Giver and Number the Stars, but not Inside Out and Back Again.
+Lois Lowry is known for writing The Giver and Number the Stars, but she did not write The Losers Club.

 Explanation